-Epilepsy is a long-term condition where a person has repeated seizures, and is thought to affect about 2% of Australians.
+Epilepsy is a long-term brain condition where a person has repeated seizures (fits).
+It is thought to affect about 3 in every 100 Australians.

 Having just one seizure is not considered to be epilepsy — about half the people who have one seizure never have another seizure.

-Epilepsy is not one single condition; rather it is a range of different conditions that can cause seizures.
+Epilepsy is not one single condition.
+There are a range of different conditions that can cause seizures.

-A seizure is caused by an episode of disrupted electrical activity in the brain and can vary greatly depending on the part of the brain involved.
+The symptom of epilepsy is seizures (fits).
+These are episodes of changed electrical activity in the brain and can vary a lot depending on the part of the brain involved.

-They can cause problems such as a loss of consciousness, unusual jerking movements (convulsions) as well as other unusual feelings, sensations and behaviours.
+Seizures can cause symptoms like loss of consciousness (passing out), unusual jerking movements (convulsions) as well as other unusual feelings, sensations and behaviours.

 Generalised tonic-clonic seizures